1. Maintain Your Focus

-When you’re driving a car, you should never try to “multitask.”
+When driving a car, you should never try to “multitask.”
 All of your attention should be on driving all of the time.
-This means, don’t use your cellphone or any other kind of personal electronic devices.
-Also, consider slowing down so you have more time to react to surprise conditions you encounter.
+Don’t use your cellphone or any other kind of personal electronic device.
+Also, consider slowing down, so you have more time to react to surprising conditions you encounter.

 - Watching all other drivers carefully and expecting the unexpected.

 There are certain things you might do while driving that are riskier than you realize.
-Eating, adjusting the radio, talking with friends and trying to use your cellphone while driving are all examples of this.
+Eating, adjusting the radio, talking with friends, and trying to use your cellphone while driving is all examples of this.
 When it comes to your cellphone, simply put this out of reach and never be tempted to use it.
 As for eating, pull off to the side of the road.
-And, most importantly, always use your seatbelt and never drive after ingesting intoxicating substances or alcohol.
+And most importantly, always use your seatbelt and never drive after ingesting intoxicating substances or alcohol.

-There’s only so much we can do to stay safe.
+There’s only so much we can do to stay safe from an automobile collision.
 At the end of the day, we’re dependent upon the actions of other drivers too.
-If you were hurt by another driver as a result of negligent driving, unlawful behavior or recklessness, investigate your legal rights and options.
+If you were hurt by another driver as a result of negligent driving, unlawful behavior, or recklessness, investigate your legal rights and options.